 Are electric cars worth it?
 Pros and Cons

 There are many advantages to owning an electric car.
-The key advantage has to be the cost of fuel but there are also many other benefits.
-Here are Motorway’s top 6…
+Here are our top 6:

 1) Fuel is up to 5 times cheaper

 Electricity for your car will cost you up to 5 times less than fuel for your petrol/diesel car.
 Of course, this is subject to fluctuations in fuel costs.

 £3,000 grants are available from the UK Government to help with the initial cost.